 2.1.4.
 Printing bachelor’s degree curricula

 This work package includes the innovation and development of a professional master curriculum in the field of MDTV.
 This package started with a study visit that was realized to partners from the Czech Republic at VSB Technical University of Ostrava to acquire expert knowledge and best practices in the MDTV education area.
 All consortium members took part in this activity since it was accompanied by some knowledge sharing (teaching/research) activities as well.
-The leading institution is expected to offer this new program; thus, AMU will develop a new curriculum for this aim.
+The leading institution is expected to offer this new program; thus, UAMD has to develop a new curriculum for this aim.
 On the other hand, the other three participating WB partners have to implement some new modules with specific orientations, namely Image Processing Module, Animation Module, and Production/Post-production Module.
 EPOKA, UBT, and UP offer these modules as part of their existent master programs.
 These modules were designed for both increasing teaching and research collaborations within these countries and EU partners.
 While innovating and developing the MDTV PM curriculum partners from industry were consulted to a high extent to harmonize the competence of future experts with industry needs.
-Since the PM curriculum will be implemented only at AMU, the main members of the working group selected to do the activities were from this institution.
+Since the PM curriculum has to be implemented only at UAMD, the main members of the working group selected to do the activities were from this institution.
 Moreover, members from other institutions were active as well.
-The main inputs to be used in this WP2.2 will be existing models of other EU MDTV related graduate programs, expertise from EU partners, industry standards, and requirements.
-All the activities will be performed under the supervision and approval of EU partners.
+The main inputs to be used in this WP2.2 are existing models of other EU MDTV related graduate programs, expertise from EU partners, industry standards, and requirements.
+All the activities are performed under the supervision and approval of EU partners.
 Finally, the work package is completed when the book of MDTV curriculum is published.

 2.2.1.
 EU Study visits

 2.2.4.
 Defining competencies and learning outcomes for PM